k4rtik/techglider.in/content/quote/2011-03-10-the-hacker-attitude.markdown

 - quote
 ---

-The Hacker Attitude:
+> The Hacker Attitude:

-1. The world is full of fascinating problems waiting to be solved.
+> 1. The world is full of fascinating problems waiting to be solved.
 2. No problem should ever have to be solved twice.
 3. Boredom and drudgery are evil.
 4. Freedom is good.
 5. Attitude is **no substitute for competence**.

-Eric Steven Raymond at [How To Become A Hacker](http://www.catb.org/~esr/faqs/hacker-howto.html)
+---Eric Steven Raymond at [How To Become A Hacker](http://www.catb.org/~esr/faqs/hacker-howto.html)